 Computers help us in processing large amounts of information very quickly, have seemingly infinite and perfect memories, and can work endlessly without tiring.
 Those are, by human measures, god-like attributes, so it makes sense that we would eventually start to project omnipotence onto them.
 But this is the mistake: computers and AI are our creations, and we have made them in our image.
 Machines don’t have the ability to discern your intentions from your instructions; they’re inflexible and unimaginative.
 What we will of them, they amplify with emotionless abandon.

-The AI Delusion by Gary Smith is available from Oxford University Press.
+The AI Delusion by Gary Smith is published by Oxford University Press.